Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Fifth force search with isotope shifts

-In this equation, all of the third, fourth, and fifth terms induce the nonlinearity, and thus proper subtraction of backgrounds from the SM is essential for the search for new forces.
+In this equation, the third, fourth, and fifth terms all contribute to nonlinearity.
+As a result, properly subtracting background effects from the SM contributions are crucial when searching for the new forces.

+Even with effects that induce nonlinearity, the magnitude of this nonlinearity remained smaller than the uncertainty of the isotope shift measurements when the broad-linewidth transitions were used.
+This was experimentally tested decades ago\cite{King1984}.
+Moreover, Eq. \ref{EqIsotopeShift}, which predicts linearity in the King plot, is widely used to determine differences in nuclear root-mean-square (RMS) charge radii \cite{NuclChargeRadii,AtomDataNuclData.99.69}, for heavy atoms by renormalizing all field shifts into a single term by a proportionality coefficient common to all isotopes.
+One exception is the nonlinearity observed in Sm \cite{JPhysB.14.2769}, which was explained by the field shift \cite{JPhysB.15.997}.
+With the advancement in precision spectroscopy, as shown in Fig. \ref{FigClockStability}, isotope shift measurements are now sensitive enough to detect nonlinearity beyond the measurement uncertainty caused by the natural linewidth of transitions and other systematic broadening.